 All siding materials require some periodic cleaning.
 Nichiha recommends cleaning your siding on an annual basis to remove dust and dirt.

 When cleaning your siding, no special materials are needed.
-Simply use a mild, household detergent and water, and then use a soft bristle brush (such as a car wash brush) to clean down your siding.
+Simply use a mild, household detergent and water, and then use a soft bristle brush (such as a car-washing brush) to clean your siding.
 Avoid using a stiff or wire bristle brush, as this could cause damage.
 Don’t apply harsh cleaners, abrasives or strong solvents, as you may damage the paint and/or the siding surface.

 Once you’ve cleaned away any dirt or debris, you should rinse your siding with a low-pressure garden hose.
 Don’t use a pressure washer — turning a high blast of water onto the exterior of your home can damage paint, loosen or even remove caulks and sealants, and may harm the surface of the siding itself.

 Keeping your siding in peak condition can be aided by taking steps to maintain the areas around your home and siding.
 These include:

 It’s a good practice to inspect your home’s exterior annually to keep a watch for any minor issues that can be addressed before they lead to long-term damage.
 While fiber-cement is incredibly durable, like any siding, you may occasionally need to perform minor repairs or upkeep.

 Minor damage, such as chips, dents and scratches, can be filled with a quality cementitious patch available online or at local lumber, paint or hardware stores.
 And if you notice any damage to your caulking when inspecting your home, you should recaulk using an exterior grade, high-quality sealant that meets the manufacturer specifications.

 Over the lifetime of your siding, you may wish to touch up or repaint your home’s exterior.
 When repainting, only use high-quality, exterior grade, 100% acrylic latex primer and paint.